argoproj/argo-cd/docs/syncing/waves.md

 When a sync operation takes place, Argo CD will:

-1. Order all resources according their wave (lowest to highest)
+1. Order all resources according to their wave (lowest to highest)
 1. Apply the resources according to the resulting sequence

 !!! note